pydantic/pydantic/docs/usage/models.md

     name = 'Jane Doe'
 ```
 `User` here is a model with two fields `id` which is an integer and is required,
 and `name` which is a string and is not required (it has a a default value).
+The type of `name` is inferred from the
+default value, thus a type annotation is not required (however note [this](#field-ordering) warning about field
+order when some fields do not have type annotations).
 ```py
 user = User(id='123')
 ```